-Commercial or publicly available databases that meet the data quality requirements may be used.
-An incomplete list includes Ecoinvent, Gabi databases, U.S. Life Cycle Inventory Database, LCDN nodes (Includes ILCD, now dismissed).
+The recommended databases for all processes generic data are: Ecoinvent, ELCD, PE Plastic Europe.
 Please note that this listing does not imply that other data that fulfil the data quality requirements may not be used and that data quality assessment shall also be performed for the data sets in the recommended database by an LCA practitioner.